Course & Exam Scheduling

 Depending on which day(s) of the week you teach, you may encounter University holidays which could reduce your overall teaching hours in any given quarter.
 Classes may not be held on official University holidays unless the School of Humanities and Sciences has granted an exemption.
 All classrooms are otherwise closed during holidays and may not be scheduled.
 No Registrar’s Scheduling Office services or facilities are available when the University is closed.
 It is not required that you have make-up sessions for missed classes.
 Scheduling a make-up session can be challenging given the hectic schedules of our student body, so offering an additional optional session will likely be the best you can do.

 Given our diverse student body, instructors can reasonably expect that a student may have a conflict between a class and a religious holiday.
-The Office for Religious Life offers the following guidance:
+The Office for Religious and Spiritual Life offers the following guidance:

 The university administration has always been helpful in facilitating communication and encouraging respect and understanding when there are academic calendar conflicts with religious holy days.
 Most instructors will be cooperative and flexible regarding students’ religious observance when they receive appropriate and early communication.
 If a student is planning NOT to attend class or take an exam because of a religious holiday, he or she should convey this information to instructors in advance so that the student will not be disadvantaged as a result of religious practice.

-Most classrooms are scheduled by the Registrar’s office: descriptions and schedules of these rooms can be found online.
+Most classrooms are scheduled by the Registrar’s office.
+Classroom descriptions and schedules can be accessed online via the 25Live scheduling system.
 If there’s a problem with the scheduled room for your course, work with the SSM to see if there are other options.
 One of the best ways to prepare for your class is to visit the room ahead of time and test out any media devices that you may need.
 If you encounter any technical problems during class, you can contact Classroom Support.

 In addition, the department owns four rooms in Sequoia Hall that are regularly used for office hours, make-up exams and meetings.
 These are Room 105, The (Girshick) Library; room 220, 'The Fishbowl'; room 207, Bowker Seminar Room; and room 200, the Classroom (only scheduled by the department from 4:15pm onwards).
 To reserve time in 105, 220 or 207, please use the department's Room Request Form.